,

 With Donald Trump in the White House and Republicans controlling Congress, an increase in book bans is a serious threat.

-We’ve already seen a rise of book bans and challenges across the country and attempts to revise the Black history curriculum to remove anything that might make white students feel “guilt, anguish or other psychological distress” (you know, like slavery) in states like Florida.
+With Donald Trump 2.0 in the White House, Black people are already thinking about how his policies will impact our communities.
+We’ve already seen a rise in book bans and challenges across the country and attempts to revise the Black history curriculum to remove anything that might make white students feel “guilt, anguish or other psychological distress” (you know, like slavery).

 Now, with the help of a Republican-controlled Congress and a conservative majority on the United States Supreme Court, there could potentially be no checks on what Donald Trump and his conservative allies may try to push through.